-There were changes made to this funding programme in Budget 2016 for further details please refer to the Department of Children & Youth Affairs website.
 To view the latest update click on the link: DCYA ECCE - Free pre-school year

 The Community Childcare Subvention (CCS) Programme is targeted to help children from low-income households access quality early education and childcare services.
 The Department of Children and Youth Affairs (DCYA) pays for a portion of the childcare costs for eligible children, with the parent paying the remainder.

 CCS is only available through participating community not-for-profit childcare services.
 The service provider submits an application for CCS on behalf of the parent to the DCYA.
 The DCYA makes checks and confirms whether or not the child can benefit from subvention that will reduce the cost of the early education and childcare service.
 Parents who believe they might qualify should contact their local participating childcare service.
 Further information and advice on the process of getting support through the CCS Programme is available from Leitrim County Childcare Committee (CCC).